SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial-references.md

 ## Times Table
 So the first sheet is about filling in a payroll form and that's pretty neat.
 On the next sheet of this workbook, you might be surprised to discover that it is, in fact, blank.
 We're going to build a times table from scratch here.
 But we're going to do it Excel-style using a mixture of absolute and relative references.
 Specifically, we're going to see what happens when we employ what are called **Mixed References**.
 That is, references that lock in one or the other coordinate.
 For example, **A5** is a relative reference, **$A$5** is an absolute reference.
 There are two **Mixed References** as well: **$A5** and **A$5**.
 There are a few places where this is a very useful tool and this times table is our first attempt at this.
 Follow along.

+1. Select the **Times Table** sheet by clicking on its tab at the bottom of the Excel window.
+1. Select cell **A1** and type "X" for times table.
+1. Select cell **B1** and type a _1_, then in cell **C1** enter a _2_.
+1. Now, select both cells **B1** and **C1**, and drag the fill handle to the right until the tooltip says _10_.<br> ![16][16]
+1. Follow the same steps to create a column of numbers from 1 to 10 in column **A**, so that it looks like this: <br> ![17][17]
+1. Style your new header row and column up however you like.
+Just dow something to make them stand out a bit.
+I decided to use dark-colored heading styles from the **Cell Styles** menu: <br> ![18][18]
+1. Now, think about how a times table works.
+What goes in cell **B2**?
+It should be the product of the numbers in cells **B1** and **A2**, right?
+So enter the formula: `=B1*A2`.
+The result is 1. <br> ![19][19]
+1. Next, ensure that cell **B2** is selected and drag the fill handle to the right to fill in the first row of the times table.
+I think you'll notice immediately that something isn't right: <br> ![20][20]
+1. Let's investigate the error.
+Our first clue is in the formula box.
+Since we know that 1 * 10 should equal 10 and _not_ 3,628,800.
+Since we used relative references, it incremented the coordinates for each cell that you dragged.
+Instead of multiplying the top row by the top column, it multiplied the cell above by the cell to the left. **Double-click** cell **K2** to see what I mean: <br> ![21][21]

+Okay, so what went wrong?
+We're multiplying the wrong cells together.
+The problem will only get worse if we use the fill handle to fill in the entire table.
+The numbers will get so large that they will overflow Excel's abillity to represent a number.
+So how about we use an _absolute reference_?
+Well, that doesn't work either since the cells don't increment _at all_.
+If you filled in the table, then every cell would just be multiplying B1 by A2 and every cell would just contain a 1.
+So is there some way that we can build this table without having to manually enter each cell?
+Yes!
+We will use what are called **Mixed References**.

+First we have to start thinking about the dollar signs ($) in our absolute reference syntax as locking in their corresponding coordinates.
+We just need to lock in the right coordinates on each of our operands in the first cell and we can just fill-handle the whole table.

+1. First, let's delete everything from the table except the contents of cell **B2**. <br> ![22][22]
+1. Now, let's look closely at the formula in the cell. `=B1*A2`.
+In every cell in this entire table, we will be mutliplying a number from Row **1** by a number from column **A**.
+So those coordinates in this formula need to stay the same, right?
+Let's lock them in with dollar signs.
+The formula becomes `=B$1*$A2`.
+1. Look very carefully at what's different here.
+We're locking in the **1** from the first operand and the **A** from the second operand. <br> ![23][23]
+1. Last step: Make sure that **B2** is selected and then **drag** the **fill handle** to the right.
+And then **drag** it down.
+And voila.
+The entire table is completed in a matter of seconds <br> ![24][24]

+Save your file, upload it to the portal.
+And try to think of other ways in which you can use mixed references like this.

 <!-- images -->

 [4]: images/tutorial_ref/4.png
 [5]: images/tutorial_ref/5.png
+[9]: images/tutorial_ref/9.png
+[10]: images/tutorial_ref/10.png
+[11]: images/tutorial_ref/11.png
+[12]: images/tutorial_ref/12.png
+[13]: images/tutorial_ref/13.png
+[14]: images/tutorial_ref/14.png
+[15]: images/tutorial_ref/15.png
+[16]: images/tutorial_ref/16.png
+[17]: images/tutorial_ref/17.png
+[18]: images/tutorial_ref/18.png
+[19]: images/tutorial_ref/19.png
+[20]: images/tutorial_ref/20.png
+[21]: images/tutorial_ref/21.png
+[22]: images/tutorial_ref/22.png
+[23]: images/tutorial_ref/23.png
+[24]: images/tutorial_ref/24.png